Te Kete Ipurangi Navigation:

 Can you group four students so there are no-three-in-a-line?

-How many bottles is she going to use?
+How many cartons is she going to use?

 Can you group five students so there are no-three-in-a-line?

-How might you go about solving Mary’s problem?
+How might you go about solving Hannah’s problem?

-3. After some discussion, let the class work on the problem in their groups.
+3. Have the class work on the problem in their groups, and support them with useful prompts such as, Have you tried....?

-5. Call them all together from time to time to see how many arrangements they have come up with.
-Get them to take turns in putting a picture of one of their arrangements on the board.
-Call each arrangement by the student’s name.
+4. As solutions emerge, compare the arrangements they have found.
+Have them to take turns in putting a picture of one of their arrangements on the board.
+Give each arrangement the student’s name to make reference easier in the discussion that ensues.

 Are all of these arrangements different?